cbhushan/bashmenot-website/pages/reference/index.md

 Execute the specified command with its output quoted or omitted, depending on the value of _`quiet`_ and the exit status of the command.

 If _`quiet`_ is `0`, output is always quoted.
-Otherwise, output is quoted if the command returns a non-zero exit status.
+Otherwise, output is quoted only if the command returns a non-zero exit status.

 ```
 function foo () {